 Slow threshold detection

-Early alerts; pinpoint intervention
+Early alerts; targeted intervention

 Data QA/QC

-Automated validation, drift observing advancement, inter‑annotator checks
+Automated validation, drift monitoring, inter‑annotator checks

 Model decay, integrity issues